 Bert and The South Wales Borderers

 Ken is the son of Emlyn.
 He played professionally at Swansea, Southend and Gravesend, but injury put him out of the game.
-He wasn’t finished with the game though, and became a sports journalist with the Daily Mirror.
-Following on from there he became sports writer at the Sunday Mirror and then the Independent.
+He wasn’t finished with the game though and became a sports journalist with the Daily Mirror.
+Following on from there he became a sports writer at the Sunday Mirror and then the Independent.

 Has written many books on sport including boxing and of course football.